 - Online identifiers

-- Specific physical, physiological, economic, cultural, social, mental, or genetic identifiers of a person
+- The specific physical, physiological, economic, cultural, social, mental, or genetic identifiers of a person

 Personally Identifiable Information (PII)